 The only drawbacks of this aluminum jack lie within its staying power.
 Many users have reported that after a year or so, this product doesn’t work as well as it did right out of the box.
 Luckily, this company does offer a limited warranty, perfect if you are worried about this jack not keeping up with your needs after an extended period of time.

 Our 2nd runner up is this model by Hein-Werner.
 This high quality product has impressive features including a cast iron arm to lift heavy loads, as well as flanged side plates for added strength and support.
 Its hydraulic pump is tightly sealed to prevent contamination of any kind.
 It can lift vehicles up to 20 inches, while providing a low 3-3/4” inch pick up height, making it another good low profile option.

-Assembled in the USA and featuring an eye-catching blue and yellow design, this is another great choice for smaller 2-ton jacks.
+Assembled in the USA and featuring an eye-catching blue and yellow design, this is another great choice for smaller 2-ton jacks and goes well with the Hein-Werner jack stands.
 Drawbacks of this product, however, include a much heavier weight (96 lbs.) and a one-piece handle that proves difficult to remove.

 This model by Torin is also a good option in the 2-ton jack category.
 Although it weighs 78 lbs, it has a lift capacity of over 2.5 tons (2.75 to be exact).
 Included is an excellent build-in safety overload system to ensure it never goes beyond capacity.
 Its wide stance means extra stability when you need it most, while steel casters provide a 360-degree swivel for extra maneuverability.